RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

     After the migration all data previously available in OTRS 6 will be available in OTOBO.
-    We do not modify any OTRS data during the migration.
+    We do not modify any data of the OTRS 6 installation during the migration.

 Migration Possibilities
 ------------------------